Image via Wikipedia

 I had a very interesting discussion with a friend of mine yesterday.
 I was suggesting to him that Venture Capital funds should allocate funds such that 15% of the capital goes into VC companies, 5% goes into growth companies (i.e companies that have stabilized the products or services, are generating cash and have broken even) and 80% should be cash or cash equivalent.

 He made an argument that an investor wanting to invest in a VC funds would not choose the above allocation.
-I asked him to ellaborate and he said that the investor will not get the total bang for his buck… he said that if the above fund´s VC allocation returned say 100% of the allocated capital the investor would only get 15% of that 100%.
+I asked him to elaborate and he said that the investor will not get the total bang for his buck… he said that if the above fund’s VC allocation returned say 100% of the allocated capital the investor would only get 15% of that 100%.
 Sounds logical but this is precisely the problem with our view of the world and our ability to calculate probabilities.
-We think about only the success scenario, we don´t think about failure and the proabilities of failure.
+We think about only the success scenario, we don´t think about failure and the probabilities of failure.

-1. A fund that invests all the capital into VC companies
+A Fund that invests all the capital into VC companies

-2. A fund that does capital allocation similar to the one described in the first paragraph
+A Fund that does capital allocation similar to the one described in the first paragraph

 Given the above outcome what is the Expected return for the above two funds, say for an investment of $100m?